NaroaIpar/VRP-FROP/README.md

 ├── env/
 │   ├── __init__.py
 │   ├── svrp_env.py       # SVRP environment implementation
-│   └── weather.py        # Weather simulation for stochastic variables
+│   ├── weather.py        # Weather simulation for stochastic variables
+│   ├── demands20.txt     # Text file to read from for the demands when num_nodes = 20
+│   ├── demands50.txt     # Text file to read from for the demands when num_nodes = 50
+│   ├── positions20.txt   # Text file to read from for the buoys' positons when num_nodes = 20
+│   └── positions50.txt   # Text file to read from for the buoys' positons when num_nodes = 50
 ├── training/
 │   ├── __init__.py
 │   ├── reinforce.py      # REINFORCE algorithm implementation